lucasbwkr/ABETFormProject/MainGUI/MainGUIReadme.md

       Your terminal should look like this after activating it.

       `(env) /path/to/your/project`
-  4) The page has not yet been implemented as this is a skeleton to get started.
+  4) Partially implemented HTML page.